ethereum/remix-ide/docs/debugger.md

 ![](images/a-debug-return.png)
 ### Full Storage Changes
-This shows the persistant storage at the end of the function.
+This shows the persistent storage at the end of the function.

 ![](images/a-debug-full-store-change.png)
 ## Breakpoints